 Join a Club: Whether it’s a local hobby group, book club, parenting network or fitness center, it’s bound to bring you together with others in your community.

 Take a Class: Check local community centers and colleges for options that interest you.
 Knock out a few birds with one stone by learning somethings new while meeting people.

-Initiate a Gathering: Play host in your home, backyard or street and invite the neighborhood over to socialize.
+Bring People Together: Play host in your home, backyard or street and invite the neighborhood over to socialize.
 Whether it’s the whole block or just group of friends, everyone loves a reason to come together.